-For soy-free, dairy-free peanut butter protein balls, you can swap in a rice milk powder.
-Most brands of coconut milk powder do contain dairy, but Native Forest Coconut Milk Powder is a good dairy-free option.
+For soy-free, dairy-free peanut butter protein balls, you can swap in rice milk powder.
+Most coconut milk powder brands do contain dairy, but Native Forest Coconut Milk Powder is a good dairy-free option.

 - 1 cup peanut butter, nut butter, or sunflower seed butter (for nut free)

 - 1 cup powdered dairy-free milk (We like Better Than Milk Soy Powder,Original flavor)

 - ⅓ cup honey or agave nectar (for vegan)